The Penguins: Later years

 The group broke up in 1962.
 Cleveland Duncan continued recording as "The Penguins", with new member Walter Saulsberry and a backing group, the Viceroys.
 Later, the group was Duncan, Saulsberry, Vesta and Evelyn King, and Vera Walker.
 (Duncan and the King sisters had recorded a record as "Cleve Duncan and the Radiants" in 1959.)
 By the late 1960s, the group was being billed as the "Fabulous Penguins", and featured Duncan, Walker, and new member Rudy Wilson.
 By the 1970s, the members were Duncan, the returning Walter Saulsberry, and new member Glenn Madison, formerly of the Delcos (Indiana).
 This was the current line up of the group until 2012.

 The group performed on the PBS television special, Doo Wop 50.
 Duncan, Madison, and Saulsberry also performed with Randy Jones as guest, in 2001.
 It was planned for Jones to appear with the Penguins the following year but he suffered a stroke while rehearsing with the group and died shortly thereafter.
 Jones also performed with the reunited Jacks/Cadets in the 1990s.
 Duncan died on November 7, 2012, in Los Angeles at the age of 77.

 The group is mentioned in the Paul Simon song "Rene and Georgette Magritte with Their Dog after the War".
+In interviews, Simon has told about hearing "Earth Angel," the first R&B song he said he had heard; he describes trying to explain to his father, a big band musician, how great the song was.